Silverstone Britcar 24-Hour: Participants

 Many big name teams have taken part in the race such as Rollcentre Racing, Jet Alliance Motorsport and Duller Motorsport.
 As of the end of the 2016 race, Duller Motorsport and Rollcentre Racing are the only teams that have won this event more than once.

 Factory effort teams have also attempted it such as Ginetta, Mazda and Nissan.

 In 2007, Top Gear took part in this race using a diesel BMW 3 series for a Top Gear Challenge.
-They finished the race, third in class, ahead of one of their rival teams who were also competing with a diesel BMW 3 Series.
+They chose a diesel BMW 3 Series because they needed to dispose of a supply of biodiesel they themselves had grown in a prior challenge, with the three presenters (all with very little, if any, experience with endurance racing) joined by "The Stig" (Ben Collins, who had previously won a 24 Hours of Le Mans).
+They finished the race, third in class, ahead of one of their rival teams who were also competing with a diesel BMW 3 Series, while also overcoming multiple issues including a collision between Richard Hammond and a car in a faster class.

 In 2012, a team of ex-servicemen took part under the Mission Motorsport banner in a Nissan 370Z.
 They finished in 17th overall, scoring a top ten class result.

 In 2015, the Ginetta Nissan LMP3 took its debut 24 hour race start with the factory Team LNT squad.
 Among the driver roster was six-time Olympic champion Sir Chris Hoy.
 2015 also marked the first year for a female scoring outright victory; Jamie Chadwick aboard the #35 Beechdean Aston Martin.

 Since 2016, the race is restricted to touring cars and 24H-Specials.